hadley/adv-r/Functional-programming.md

 }
 ```

-The new function is a closure, and its environment is the enclosing environment.
-When the closures `counter_one` and `counter_two` are run, each one modifies the counter in its enclosing environment and then returns the current count.
+The new function is a closure, and its enclosing environment is the usually temporary environment created with `new_counter` is run.
+When the closures `counter_one` and `counter_two` are run, each one modifies the counter in a different enclosing environment and so maintain different counts.

 ```R
 counter_one <- new_counter()